 - Buy The Material

-If you are doing the work through a contractor, they will know precisely how many pavers they need.
-They have tools and qualified employees for the task.
+If you are doing the work through a contractor, they will know precisely how many pavers they’ll need.
+They will have tools and qualified employees for the task.
 If you chose to do it yourself, our only recommendation is that you do a lot of research before making the purchase.
-However, it’s still possible that you’ll pay more.
-Specialized companies offer better deals for both labor and material.

 - Map The Area